Q1. Which of the following statements about the reasons for conducting elections are false?

 (d) Many reforms are needed to make our elections completely free and fair.

-Q.8.
+Q8.
 Chinappa was convicted for torturing his wife for dowry.
-Satbir was held guilty of practising untouchability.
+Satbir was held guilty of practicing untouchability.
 The court did not allow either of them to contest elections.
 Does this decision go against the principles of democratic elections?

 (a) During an election in Nigeria, the officer in charge of counting votes deliberately increased the votes of one candidate and declared him elected.
 The court later found out that more than five lakh votes cast for one candidate were counted in favour of another.